Grand Conversation of Napoleon

 William Barrett notes that "It is impossible to account for the extraordinary popularity of this song.
 The words grand conversation appear to have had a peculiar fascination for the illiterate ballad poets.
 There are numbers of grand conversation songs extant, none of which are less inconsequential than the present.
 Perhaps the tune did much in helping its popularity."

 As Barrett notes, "grand conversation" songs were very popular.
-They include: Grand Conversation on O'Connell, Grand Conversation on Old Ireland, Grand Conversation Under the Rose and Grand Conversation on Brave Nelson-Burns.
+They include: Grand Conversation on O'Connell, Grand Conversation on Old Ireland, Grand Conversation Under the Rose and Grand Conversation on Brave Nelson.
 Copies of these as well as Grand Conversation of/on Napoleon are at the Bodleian Library.

 It was over that wild beaten track